adamgreen/CHiP/README.md

 [Photos of CHiP Internals from FCC ID Database](https://fccid.io/OKP0805A/Internal-Photos/Internal-Photos-3123283)<br>

+## June 5th, 2019 - Some Teardown Updates
+It has been two months since I started the teardown on my CHiP.
+I hit a snag right after my last update which slowed me down quite a bit.
+This update will describe that snag and an important implementation detail that I missed initially.

+### Bricked my CHiP
+The 4-pin header next to the Nordic nRF51822 module is definitely a SWD based debug port.
+I connected a [Segger J-Link debug probe](https://www.segger.com/products/debug-probes/j-link/) to these pins and successfully used [GDB](https://www.gnu.org/software/gdb/) to debug the ARM Cortex-M0 core in the nRF51822 device.
+However what I discovered with GDB really surprised me.
+It was erased!
+I had expected that I might not be able to read the FLASH if code read protection had been enabled but I knew what that looked like on this type of device.
+That wasn't what I saw when debugging this device.
+The FLASH was empty!
+This was further confirmed when I put the CHiP back together and it would no longer function.

+At this point, I can only think of a few things that could have caused this erasure:
+* I did something by mistake on my first connection attempt which ended up erasing the device.
+I don't think I did but I have to admit it is a possibility.
+* The device had code read protection enabled and for some reason the J-Link detected this and proceeded to erase the device since it couldn't otherwise be used to debug it.
+I found nothing on the Internet which indicates that the J-Link will do this.
+* WowWee's firmware detected that a debugger was attached and erased the device as an extra code read protection measure.
+For example, the SWCLK signal could be shorted to a GPIO pin and the firmware written to detect a rising edge on this GPIO pin and use it to kick off a device erase operation.
+I found no evidence of such measures but I still think that something like this is what probably happened.

+At this point, I have purchased a non-functional CHiP off of EBay to use for parts.
+It turns out that it was only the Li-Ion battery which had failed and caused the EBay CHiP to no longer work.
+Placing the battery from my bricked CHiP into the EBay one brought it back to life.

+### nRF51822 - More Important than Expected
+I had originally thought that the nRF51822 module was probably just acting as a BLE to serial bridge.
+As I had been investigating the bricked CHiP, I started to suspect that this wasn't the case just because of what is connected to the main PCB on which the nRF51822 resides.
+There are not enough wires traveling between the head PCB and the main body PCB to control all of the motor drivers and other devices connected to the main PCB.
+Only the nRF51822 could be interfaced to them all.
+Based on this, I wondered what would happen if I kept everything connected to the main body PCB except for the 3 cables going to the head on the EBay CHiP.
+I tried this and was able to successfully connect to this CHiP over BLE fro my Mac and drive it around my office.
+This proves that the nRF51822 is responsible for motor control and implementing the protocol used to control the CHiP remotely over Bluetooth Low Energy.

 ## April 8th, 2019 - My Initial Teardown
 I started taking my CHiP apart last week.
 My main goal for this teardown is to learn if the CHiP contains a **UART based hacking port** like the MiP.
 My secondary goals include:
 * Seeing what interesting ICs (microcontrollers, etc) are being used in the CHiP.